 China imposes new COVID-19 lockdowns as cases triple ahead of Communist Party congress

-China imposes new COVID-19 lockdowns as cases triple ahead of Communist Party congressget the free app

 Beijing — Chinese cities were imposing fresh lockdowns and travel restrictions after the number of new daily COVID-19 cases tripled during a weeklong holiday, ahead of a major Communist Party meeting in Beijing next week.
 The latest lockdown started Monday in Fenyang city in northern China's Shanxi province after a preliminary positive case was found in citywide testing the previous day, state broadcaster CCTV reported.